 Read More »Your conference paper & how you present it

 The academic conference paper serves a couple of purposes. draft of an eventual journal article getting feedback meeting people with similar interests You probably have 15-20 minutes to present.
 And one of the most common complaints about conference presentations is that they go over time.
-How do you prepare?
-Preparing for this is a 2 […]
+To manage or avoid this… How do you prepare?
+Preparing […]

 Read More »